How much methane is lost into the air?

 Measuring methane — an odorless, colorless gas that dissipates quickly — is challenging work.
 It takes more than one approach to achieve solid results.
 These studies are using a variety of scientific methods to compare and contrast results.

 Equal to having strong data quality is having a trustworthy process.
-A key element baked into this overall series is the ability to ensure scientific integrity.
 Credible and independent advisors serve on Scientific Advisory Panels, reviewing study procedures, results and conclusions.
-An additional independent review is conducted by the scientific journal to which the study is submitted for publication.
+An additional independent review is conducted by the scientific journals for each study that's submitted for publication.

-We're developing a solid understanding of the policies and practices necessary to minimize methane emissions.
-And this broad research effort is building a body of empirical data to help inform both policy and scientific discussions.
+This effort will help us develop a body of empirical data to help inform both policy and scientific discussions.

 "In the absence of robust data, a lot of well-intentioned work could lead to poor outcomes," says EDF Chief Scientist Steve Hamburg.
 "We took the steps required — invested in good science and designed a rigorous process — to ensure that we could find effective solutions to meet the environmental challenges that we face today."